DragonOfMath/fa-blacklist/README.md

 Context menus have been put on wait due to the lack of cross-browser support for both `<menu>` and `browser.contextMenus`.

 # Feedback
-Please send me your suggestions and bugs to the repo's [url=https://github.com/DragonOfMath/fa-blacklist-webext/issues/new]issue inbox[/url].
+Please send me your suggestions and bugs to the repo's [issue inbox](https://github.com/DragonOfMath/fa-blacklist-webext/issues/new).
 If you have questions about the usage of certain interfaces, I'd be happy to help.
 Comments and criticisms about my work are welcome, too.